WillWunderhorn/SubnauticaBelowZero-HoverbikeMode/README.md

 # SubnauticaBelowZero-HoverbikeMode
 This mode will make your game a little bit funnier!
 But just in case, Make shure you have a backup of your original "Assembly-CSharp.dll" file!

-# NOT FOR HARDCORE!
-this mode is under development and may cause some bugs if you want to play hardcore, do it at your own risk!

 # How to use:

 1. Download this code and unzip it, then find modded "Assembly-CSharp.dll" file